 Scope of Work

 Please note that project tasks, costs and schedules may fluctuate due to cost of materials and labor, conditions at the site, unforeseen and/or revised scope, and other factors.
-Projected budget: $7.7 million
+Project budget: $9.3 million

 - Entry Security

-The front office area will be renovated to improve the line of sight to the front door, enhance entry security, streamline access into the building, and better monitor visitors to the school.
+The front office area was renovated over summer 2019 to improve the line of sight to the front door, enhance entry security, streamline access into the building, and better monitor visitors to the school.
 After the start of each school day, all doors will be locked and new entrances will direct students, parents, and visitors directly to the front offices where they will need to check in.
 This is part of the safety and security measures occurring throughout the district.
 At Liberty, these measures also include:

 - Security cameras